cycastic-cumberland/microjit/README.md

 The `MicroJITOrchestrator` class is the heart of MicroJIT, which compile and function_cache `FunctionInstance` objects.
 By default, it is atomically reference-counted, which allows it to be used concurrently and can be cleaned-up automatically, as long as there's no nested reference.

-All othe major components of MicroJIT are also reference counted (albeit not atomically), so no further memory management is needed.
+All other major components of MicroJIT are also reference counted (albeit not atomically), so no further memory management is needed.

 A `FunctionInstance` is a utility class which manage and compile your functions. `FunctionInstance` support lazy compilation, the first time it is invoked, it will forward the compilation request to the Orchestrator, which will in turn return the compiled callback, provided by AsmJit.
 Any subsequence invocation will use the compiled callback.